 The Beaton Institute will be closed to the public and researchers on the following days to accommodate events:

 Thursday, November 7th, 2019

 Reference service and access to records will not be available during this time.
 We apologize for any inconvenience and thank you for your understanding.

 The Beaton Institute is closed when the Cape Breton University is closed for holidays or campus closures.
 If you are planning a visit, please review the Important Dates calendar.

-CBU Students and Faculty are encouraged to contact us at firstname.lastname@example.org to make appointments at any time throughout the week during the academic terms.
+CBU Students, Faculty and community members are encouraged to contact us at firstname.lastname@example.org to make appointments at any time throughout the week during the academic terms.

 Please note: Our microfilm-scanner must be booked before use; two-hour time slots are available.
 Email email@example.com in advance of your visit for more information.